 Which Schools Accept International Students?

 Can international students apply for medical school?
 Yes: Of the 179 accredited schools in the United States listed by the Association of American Medical Colleges (AAMC), 43 accept international students.
-The AAMC listed 1,890 international applicants who applied to programs in the United States: 325 were accepted, and 272 attended medical school.
+The AAMC listed 1,890 international applicants who applied to programs in the United States: 325 were accepted, and 272 enrolled.

-There may be fewer opportunities at medical schools for international students in the United States, but they do exist.
+There may be fewer med school opportunities for international students in the United States, but they do exist.
 Twelve of the top 25 clinical medicine programs in the world, according to U.S. News & World Report, are based in the US and accept international students.
-US universities with friendly medical school admission policies towards non-US citizens include Harvard University, Stanford University, the University of Pennsylvania, Johns Hopkins University, and the University of Utah
+US universities with friendly med school admission policies towards non-US citizens include Harvard University, Stanford University, the University of Pennsylvania, Johns Hopkins University, and the University of Utah.

 Estimated Tuition and Fees